Shine Armor Fortify Quick Coat Review

 Shine Armor’s Great Deception…

 Here’s where we get into the real dirt.
-Shine Armor’s marketing campaign makes it seem like you can use their formula to clean, shine, and protect your vehicle all at once.
+Shine Armor’s marketing campaign and sponsored reviews makes it seem like you can use their formula to clean, wax, and protect your vehicle all at once.
 Well, if you know anything about detailing, you know that that’s a big fat lie!

-If you have dirt sitting on the surface of your paint, then spray on a liquid and wipe it in with a microfiber towel, what’s going to happen?
+If you have dirt sitting on the surface of your paint, then apply a liquid and wipe it in with a microfiber towel without giving it a proper wash before, what’s going to happen?
 You’re going to seriously scratch up your surface.
-That’s the exact OPPOSITE of what a ceramic coating product is supposed to do.
+That’s the exact OPPOSITE of what a ceramic coating advertised as the “best product” out there is supposed to do.
 Unfortunately, many people believe the hype, and the end up scratching their surface with Shine Armor.

-Instead, I recommend cleaning your vehicle and performing a full clay-bar detail before applying any ceramic spray product.
+Instead, I recommend that you make sure to clean your vehicle well, and perform a full clay-bar detail before applying any ceramic spray product.
 This is the best way to prepare your car’s surface for a ceramic coating, and ensure maximum protection from any ceramic product.

-I really wish Shine Armor advertised their product truthfully, and that would save thousands of people from damaging their cars.
+I really wish Shine Armor advertised their product truthfully, and that would save thousands of people from damaging their cars upon reading “excellent” reviews and unreal 5 stars comments.
 Instead they choose to mislead customers and pretend to be an “all-in-one” miracle spray.
 I don’t often get angry, but I can’t stand dishonest advertisers at all!

 How is Shine Armor’s Customer Service?